ropensci/mctq/README.md

 research reproducibility, since it’s a free and open source package that anyone can find and use.

-This package is also equip with several utility functions that allows you to easily convert and visualize your MCTQ data.
+This package is also equipped with several utility functions that allows you to easily convert and visualize your MCTQ data.
 It also provides fictional datasets for testing and learning purposes.